PGA Tour, Memorial scrap plans to have limited spectators - WHIZ News

 Muirfield Village this week is holding the Workday Charity Open, a one-time event that replaces the John Deere Classic, which officials chose to cancel this year and bring back in 2021.
 No spectators were to be allowed this week.

-It’s the first time a course has held different tournaments in consecutive weeks.
+It’s the first time since 1957 a course has held different PGA Tour events in consecutive weeks.

 The 157-man field this week includes Brooks Koepka, Justin Thomas, Jon Rahm and Patrick Cantlay.
 The Memorial has special status and features only a 120-man field.
 Tiger Woods, who has not played competitively since the pandemic shut down golf, is a five-time champion at the Memorial.